Mardi Gras Indians: Suits

 Mardi Gras Indian suits cost thousands of dollars in materials alone and can weigh upwards of 100 lb.
 A suit usually takes between six and nine months to plan and complete, but can take up to a year.
 (Note: Darryl Montana, son of the Big Chief of the Yellow Pocahontas "Hunters" tribe states that the suits each year cost around $5,000 in materials that can include up to 300 yards of down feather trimming.)
 Mardi Gras Indians design and create their own suits; elaborate bead patches depict meaningful and symbolic scenes.
 Beads, feathers, and sequins are integral parts of a Mardi Gras Indian suit.
 The beadwork is entirely done by hand and features a combination of color and texture.
 The suits incorporate volume, giving the clothing a sculptural sensibility.
-Uptown New Orleans tribes tend to have more pictorial and African-inspired suits; downtown tribes have more 3D suits with more Native American influences.
+Uptown New Orleans tribes tend to have more pictorial suits; downtown tribes have more 3D suits both with Native American influences.
 The suits are revealed on Super Sunday.
 Some of the suits are displayed in museums throughout the country.

 Even though men are more numerous among the Mardi Gras Indians, women can become "Queens" who make their own regalia and masks.
 Author Cynthia Becker states the Mardi Gras Indian suits "express people's religious beliefs, historical pride, and racial heritage".
 Cherice Harrison-Nelson says her suits tell her family's history—the story of an ancestor who was stolen and enslaved.
-Harrison-Nelson adds the Ghanaian Adinkra symbols to her suits to emphasize that the tradition has origins in West Africa.
+Harrison-Nelson adds the Ghanaian Adinkra symbols to her suits to acknowledge West Africa.
 Tiara Horton, Queen of the 9th Ward Black Hatchet tribe, created a Black Lives Matter suit in 2020 before the murder of George Floyd, showing beaded images of Sandra Bland, Trayvon Martin, and the Obamas.
 For Horton, the Mardi Gras Indian tradition is her way of protesting.

 In 2024, to preserve this practice for younger generations, the Arts New Orleans' Young Artist Movement provided funding for local young Black artists to create Mardi Gras Indian suits.